johnjones4/JohnJonesFour.com/src/posts/2020-02-27-lean-into-your-side-projects.md

 ---
 layout: post
 title: "Lean Into Your Side Projects"
-description: "Side projects offer freedom of creation and exploration to developers, which is a needed creative outlet."
+description: "Side projects offer freedom of creation and exploration to developers, which is a needed outlet."
 ---

 There's a common refrain in